 Earlier this year, the DDA collected applications from mural artists and downtown locations to be considered for this year’s project.
 Artists submitted mock-ups of what a mural would look like but had the freedom to paint something that celebrated their own artistic freedom and vision– Fresh Waves has no theme or mandated content.

 Britt Flood is a professional artist based in Pittsboro, North Carolina and has a goal of providing a mural in all fifty states and beyond.
 She has painted public murals in Massachusetts, Michigan, and throughout North Carolina for various municipalities, festivals, and businesses.
-Flood will be coming to Alpena the end of July to begin the work on the new mural.

 “I’m interested in visualizing tenderness and bringing moments of poetry, personal transformation, and connection to communities through public art and large scale painting.
 A simple line moving from a silhouette of a figure to a flower can symbolize an everlasting moment of connection, and that is what I hope to bring to Alpena as a contributing artist to the Fresh Waves project; moments of growth, connection, and positivity that can be felt and remembered,” said the artist.